Camp cripple creek

 Tittle, Christopher Columbus Hamlin 22 (1839 - 1897) Born in OH, probably the younger brother of Leonidas L. Tittle who resigned on 18 Oct 62; Enlisted as a Pvt, but was appointed Cpl on 10 May 61 (before the Company was officially mustered); Taken prisoner near Camp Gauley, (W)VA on 12 Sep 61 and taken to Libby Prison in Richmond and later to Tuscaloosa, AL; Paroled 2 Jun 62 from Washington, NC, reported at Camp Chase, OH 18 Jul 62 and sent to Camp Wallace on 31 Oct 62; Given a 7-day Furlough in Mar 63 and arrived at Camp Cripple Creek in mid-Mar; Mustered out on 18 Jun 64; Enlisted in Co C of the US Veteran Volunteers on 4 Apr 65 and served until 10 Apr 66; Lived in Cincinnati for most of his life, working as a Bricklayer and raising a family; He died on New Year's Day 1897 of Pneumonia and was buried in Spring Grove Cemetery in Cincinnati

-Van, Tafael "Taffey" 18 (1842 - 1913) Born in New York to French Canadian parents; In 1860, his family lived in Cincinnati where his father, John Van, was a Shoemaker and Taffey worked as a Painter; His father started a family business making stoves and ranges: "The John Van Range Co (Formerly John Van and Sons) Manufacturer of Van's Patented Wrought-Iron Portable Hotel and Family Ranges and all kinds of Hotel Implements for Culinary purposes"; Enrolled as a Pvt on 5 Jun 61 but mustered in as a Cpl on 5 Jun 61; Taken prisoner at Graysville, GA on 10 Sep 63; Returned to his Command on 29 May 64; Mustered out 18 Jun 64; He married Mary Ann McKiernan in 1868 and joined the family business making ranges; By 1870, he had moved to San Francisco, CA where he sold, and mounted Van's Portable Ranges; He moved back to Cincinnati around 1884 and lived there for the rest of his life; His dates of birth and death might be 1841 - 1914
+Van, Tafael "Taffey" 18 (1842 - 1914) Born 14 Jan in New York to French Canadian parents; In 1860, his family lived in Cincinnati where his father, John Van, was a Shoemaker and Taffey worked as a Painter; His father started a family business making stoves and ranges: "The John Van Range Co (Formerly John Van and Sons) Manufacturer of Van's Patented Wrought-Iron Portable Hotel and Family Ranges and all kinds of Hotel Implements for Culinary purposes"; Enrolled as a Pvt on 5 Jun 61 but mustered in as a Cpl on 5 Jun 61; Taken prisoner at Graysville, GA on 10 Sep 63; Returned to his Command on 29 May 64; Mustered out 18 Jun 64; He married Mary Ann McKiernan in 1868 and joined the family business making ranges; By 1870, he had moved to San Francisco, CA where he sold and mounted Van's Portable Ranges; He moved back to Cincinnati around 1884 and lived there for the rest of his life; According to family sources on Ancestry.com, his birth might be 1841 (1842 - 1914 are the dates on the tombstone)

 OTHER PERSONNEL from Co.
 I at CRIPPLE CREEK